UCL-ARC/functional-programming-for-rses/01-functional-paradigm.md

 relates every natural number to its square.

-Another way of defining a function instead of by formulae envolving the element is by specifying each relation:
+Another way of defining a function instead of by formulae involving the element is by specifying each relation:

 $$
 \delta : \mathbb R \mapsto \left\lbrace 0, 1\right\rbrace\\